DmytroLyubka/Physarum-Simulations/README.md

 - `algorithm.mjs` - Contains slime mould simulation algorithm based the 2010 paper by Jeff Jones https://sci-hub.se/https://doi.org/10.1162/artl.2010.16.2.16202.

 - `draw.mjs` - Runs algorithm and draw agents on canvas.
+Two visualization methods: display agents or display trail map values.
+Agent position is sampled at each algorithm step and displayed on canvas.
+Sampling the trail map at each algorithm step is far too performance intensive, so the map is sampled every X frames, defined by the user.

 `./misc/`